ronosirio/snap-polarimetric/README.md

 #### Configure the job

-To run the image locally you need first to configure the job with the parameters specific to this block.
+To run the docker image locally you need first to configure the job with the parameters specific to this block.
 Create a `params.json` like this:

 ```js
 {